Kotter’s Eight Step Leading Change Model

 Kotter’s Eight Step Leading Change Model is a good blueprint for effecting change in organizations.
 It — like every other model on any leadership topic — is not perfect, however.
 There are some disadvantages to the Kotter model.

-While there is some validity to these criticisms, these concerns about the Kotter Change Model can be addressed by incorporating tools such as Lewin’s Force Field Analysis throughout the eight step change process.
+While there is some validity to these criticisms, some of these concerns about the Kotter Change Model can be addressed by incorporating tools such as Lewin’s Force Field Analysis throughout the eight step change process.
 The use of this tool can help to identify the supportive and resisting forces that oppose a change effort and to develop appropriate organizational responses to promote or lessen these forces.
+Other efforts may involve making systemic changes and even making personnel changes before the Kotter model can be successfully used in an organization.

 When assessing the limitation of any leadership model, it is important not to throw out the baby with the bath water.
 Kotter’s Leading Change Model has withstood the test of time for a simple reason — it’s practical and it works.